-The following organizations were awarded grants from the CPPS Heritage Mission Fund in Cycle One of 2019.
+The following organizations were awarded grants from the CPPS Heritage Mission Fund in Cycle Two of 2023.
 We wish them every success in the accomplishment of their goals in serving God’s people.
 Click on the organization names to visit their websites.

 Affecting Community Transformation dba Oasis House

 Organization Mission: To offer hope and support to women survivors of sexual exploitation and trauma by promoting healing, empowerment and restoration through Christ’s unconditional love, teaching practical life skills and advocating in a transformational process.

 Project: Change for Children – Sisit Water Development

 Organization Mission: Africa Exchange creates partnerships with marginalized rural communities in Kenya to enhance local capacity, protect vulnerable children and preserve fragile environments.

 Organization Mission: Ai Tam Educational Organization, Inc. (ATEO) believes that education is the key to success.
 We commit and dedicate ourselves to giving opportunities for education, promoting lifetime learning, and fostering individual responsibility, especially for underserved children and families in remote communities in Vietnam, strengthening families, and empowering persons.

 Be Concerned, Inc

 Organization Mission: Deeply committed to honoring and upholding the dignity of all, Be Concern helps Northern Kentucky residents obtain food and other necessities of life.

 Project: Family Stabilization for Women and Children Experiencing Homelessness